Jump to accessibility statement Skip to content

 “The event, now in its third year, is a light-hearted yet educational exploration of an often taboo and mysterious topic - genitourinary and pelvic anatomy.

-“Discussing this crucially important topic in a relaxed, professional and judgement-free environment, Bits and Bobs has reached hundreds of members of the public since it was first developed in 2022 by Newcastle anatomists.
-I can’t wait to see what Sunderland do with it again this year.”
+“Discussing this crucially important topic in a relaxed, professional and judgement-free environment, Bits and Bobs has reached hundreds of members of the public since it was first developed in 2022 by Newcastle anatomists.”